 I must have watched two straight hours of local news one morning, and was mesmerized by all of the horrible things I kept seeing.
 Murders, collapsing walkways, arson, break-ins, random daytime shootings, and a serial Dollar Store robber--the stories were so ridiculous, yet plentiful.
 And they all had one thing in common: Detroit.

-My first trip to Detroit was for a Lions game this past weekend with Brad and some fellow VT grads-turned-GM employees.
+My first trip to Detroit was for a Lions game this past weekend with Brad and some fellow Virginia transplants.
 In addition to the game traffic, I've gotta say that my first impression of the city was not the greatest.
 Upon entering Detroit, you see a small skyline, surrounded by miles of charred, brick buildings, windows broken and parking lots deserted.
-Residents stroll around the game day traffic, digging through casino trash cans and taking leaks on parking garage walls.
-Beggars sit on the ground with their cardboard signs and stare as though they've lost their minds, or berate you for ignoring them when they ask you for your money.
-Casino attire is nothing more than heels and a dress that's impossible to bend over in, and the 5 Guys burger joint, which is open until 2 a.m., has its own indoor security guard.
+Random people stroll through game day traffic, digging through casino trash cans and taking leaks on parking garage walls.
+Casino attire is often nothing more than heels and a dress that's impossible to bend over in, and the 5 Guys burger joint, which is open until 2 a.m., has its own indoor security guard.

-It's all just remains from a once powerful city.
+It's all remains from a once powerful city.
 Detroit grew, car companies struggled, people lost jobs, people moved out.
 Crime got bad.
 Crime got worse.
-Two weeks ago, there were 11 murders within just a few days, and so many people seem to have lost any integrity that was left behind.
+Two weeks ago, there were 11 murders within just a few days.

 Now, I am obviously still learning about Detroit.
 I've heard that it has its good areas and bad areas, and that there are certain places you can visit, while others are best to be left alone.
 I have heard that it is an artistic garden, filled with creativity that you could never imagine unless put in the situation that these people have been put in.
 Think sculptures made from trash, studios thriving in abandoned buildings, budding music artists--a whole new renaissance.
 If you are interested and haven't seen it yet, I strongly urge you to watch Planet Green's documentary, "Detroit in Overdrive."
 The TV special is a three-part mini-series that details even more of these stories, including those of a design student who creates insulated blanket-coats for homeless people and a soup restaurant that holds a regular open forum for fundraising and city improvement ideas.
 It's not short, but it's completely worth the watch.
 If you can't find the full episodes online, there are some clips here.